iree-org/iree/docs/website/docs/deployment-configurations/gpu-cuda-rocm.md

     iree-compile \
         -iree-mlir-to-vm-bytecode-module \
         -iree-hal-target-backends=cuda \
-        -iree-cuda-llvm-target-arch=<...> \
+        -iree-hal-cuda-llvm-target-arch=<...> \
         -iree-hal-cuda-disable-loop-nounroll-wa \
         iree_input.mlir -o mobilenet-cuda.vmfb
     ```

-    Note that a cuda target architecture(`iree-cuda-llvm-target-arch`) of the form `sm_<arch_number>` is needed
+    Note that a cuda target architecture(`iree-hal-cuda-llvm-target-arch`) of
-    to compile towards each GPU architecture.
-If no architecture is specified then we will default to `sm_35`
+    the form `sm_<arch_number>` is needed to compile towards each GPU
+    architecture.
+If no architecture is specified then we will default to
+    `sm_35`.

-    Here are a table of commonly used architecture
+    Here are a table of commonly used architectures:

     CUDA GPU  | Target Architecture
     :--------: | :-----------: